Safe, effective care through research

 Who has access to my personal information for research?

-The research team at East Lancashire Hopsitals NHS Trust, is part of the clinical team.
-They will access and use your personal data for research in accordance with all applicable guidance and regulations.
+The research team at East Lancashire Hopsitals NHS Trust, is part of the clinical team that care for you.
+They access and use the personal data of patients in accordance with all applicable guidance and regulations.

 How is my personal information used in health research?